Dalice Pinnell | Sup 4 the Soul™

 Dalice uses a kete of ideas, approaches, models and theories.

-She enjoys and encourage discussion about Positive Psychology Theory and how to use these concepts to incorporate good self-care routines.
+She enjoys and encourages discussion about Positive Psychology Theory and themes and how to use these concepts to incorporate good self-care routines.

 She aims to ensure that every supervisee (or other) she works alongside has at the very least explored the lower levels of Maslow’s Hierarchy as part of building a strong foundation for their professional practice.